alesjdev/MvcSystem/README.md

 # MVC System (In progress)
-This is a stock/inventory management system with an integrated POS.
+This is a stock/inventory management system with an integrated Point of Sale (POS).
 It uses Java Servlets/Filters backed up by a PostgreSQL database.

 It allows you to view/edit/delete suppliers, product stock and categories, clients, employees.